 Permanent status of restricted fire season applies to rural land north of the Wairau River and Wairau Diversion.
 This includes the Marlborough Sounds.

 Marlborough Kaikoura Rural Fire Authority administers fire permits for these areas.
 To apply for a permit in these areas contact the Marlborough District Council, Ph: 03 520 7400.

-A fire permit is required in Picton and Havelock during a restricted fire season.
 The Marlborough District Council administers fire permits for these areas.
 To apply for a permit during a restricted fire season contact Marlborough District Council, Ph: 03 520 7400.